sahumphreys/tice/docs/module-03.md

 <div class="abstract">
-A neat introduction to the purpose of this section of the course
+Formulating a good research question is crucial as it guides the direction and focus of your study.
+A well-defined question helps clarify the purpose of the research, ensures that the investigation is manageable, and facilitates the collection of relevant data.
+Ultimately, it lays the foundation for meaningful and impactful findings.
 </div>

 ---